cis-ds/course-site/content/homework/edit-readme/index.md

 * Images^[Perhaps add a picture of yourself to your repo and embed it in your readme.]
 * Links

-# Report your process

-Include a description of how you got the changes into `README.md` on GitHub when you submit your assignment via pull request.
-You're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Submit the assignment

 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).

-If you find these instructions confusing, watch the video demonstration.

-<iframe src="https://uchicago.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=7bd284fa-ceac-400b-a8db-ab9500f8d943&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" width=720 height=405 style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 # Rubric